gvwilson/thirdbit/_posts/2013/2013-06-19-twelve-bar-blues-of-science.md

     Everything else should automatically be accessible too: every paper, figure, or table should have a DOI and be searchable and fetchable.
-    And note that "accessible" doesn't just mean "the bits are available": without correct documentation of formats and semantics&mdash;which most scientists never quite get around to writing by hand&mdash;data rusts almost as quickly as code.
+    And note that "accessible" doesn't just mean "the bits are available": without correct documentation of formats and semantics–which most scientists never quite get around to writing by hand–data rusts almost as quickly as code.
   </li>
   <li>